PAXSTORE/paxstore-3rd-app-android-sdk/README.md

                             Log.d("MainActivity", "Get Location Result：" + locationInfo.toString());
                         }
                     });

+Parse xml file.
+Only support when the xml is the type of HashMap.

+      LinkedHashMap<String, String> resultMap = StoreSdk.getInstance().paramApi().parseDownloadParamJsonWithOrder(parameterFile);

+Parse json file.
+Only support when the json is the type of HashMap.

+      LinkedHashMap<String, String> resultMap = StoreSdk.getInstance().paramApi().parseDownloadParamXmlWithOrder(parameterFile);

+## Migrating to Android 8.0
+Since Android 8.0 has lots of changes that will affect your app's behavior, we recommand you to follow the guide to Migrate to Android 8.0.
+For further information, you can refer to https://developer.android.google.cn/about/versions/oreo/android-8.0-migration

 ## Template
 The **parameter template file** used in **demo** is under folder assets/param_template.xml.